pvcraven/web-development-class/source/semester_1/04_css/04_bootstrap/bootstrap.rst

 `getting started guide <https://getbootstrap.com/docs/5.1/getting-started/introduction/>`_.

 At this point, you might notice some slight changes to your document.
 Mainly font changes.

+You should also get introduced to the idea of using a CDN, what the "integrity" and "crossorigin" mean.
+Your instructor will explain.

 Bootstrap Menu
 ^^^^^^^^^^^^^^